spklapjs/Point-6/DEV_LOG.md

 Phase 2: Data Pipeline and Collection
 - [x] Initialization of Android Studio project with Kotlin
 - [x] Integration of S-Pen Remote SDK
-- [ ] Re-development of Android LoggerActivity for continuous streaming
+- [x] Re-development of Android LoggerActivity for continuous streaming
-- [ ] Re-collection of datasets (previous 1975 samples discarded) for independent smartphone and S-Pen models
+- [x] Re-collection of datasets for independent smartphone and S-Pen models

 Phase 3: AI Model Development
 - [x] Creation of Data Pipeline and AI Model Specification
-- [ ] Re-development of data preprocessing for peak centering
+- [x] Re-development of data preprocessing for peak centering
-- [ ] Training of independent CNN-LSTM models for smartphone and S-Pen
+- [x] Training of independent CNN-LSTM models for smartphone and S-Pen

 Phase 4: Optimization and Porting
-- [ ] Optimization of dual models via pruning and quantization
+- [x] Optimization of dual models via pruning and quantization
 - [ ] Porting optimized models to Android environment

 Phase 5: Integration and Final Testing